 The main object of BNG is to authorize users and apply tariff plans to them.
-BNG generates a request to billing system via Radius protocol depending on the first package from the subscriber and receives a set of services enabled for the user.
+Initiated by the first package from the subscriber, BNG generates a request to the billing system via Radius protocol and receives a set of services enabled for the user.
 This functionality is implemented for L3 (IPoE) and L2 (DHCP, PPPoE, ARP) modes.

-BNG as a Stingray Service Gateway function gives an opportunity to improve Quality of Service and the way the user perceives it (QoS and QoE).
+BNG as the Stingray Service Gateway function provides an opportunity to improve Quality of Service and the way the user perceives it (QoS and QoE).
 Stingray analyzes traffic at levels 2-7 of the OSI model and handles the protocol data units according to rules applied to them.
-This allows the broadband operator to use traffic balancing within each uplink, each subscriber and for all traffic within the device.
-Traffic can be marked by the Stingray SG and further passed on for prioritization on the router.
+This allows the broadband operator to use traffic balancing within each uplink, for each subscriber, and for all traffic within the device.
+Traffic can get a mark from Stingray SG and be passed further on for prioritization on the router.
 The platform itself can control the bandwidth according to the algorithms (HTB, TBF) for each of the 8 traffic classes, which are determined on the basis of signatures (instant messengers, streaming video, social networks, torrent, etc).

 - Providing QoS according to the given tariff plan

 - Interaction with Radius server

 - IPoE, PPPoE authorization

 - Redirecting of users to Captive Portal (blocking)

 - Implementation for L2 и L3 levels